-\subsection{Conventional X-means Clustering with an Unknown Number of Clusters}
+\subsection{Conventional x-means Clustering with an Unknown Number of Clusters}

-Pelleg and Moore\cite{Pelleg} proposed X-means clustering algorithm which is an extension of the k-means algorithm.
-While the k-means algorithm requires the number of clusters k to be specified, this is not necessary in the X-means algorithm.
-Therefore, it is suitable for situations where the number of targets is unknown, as in this study.
-The X-means algorithm includes the following steps: \begin{enumerate} \item Let cluster $C$ represent all the input data (the point cloud). \item Process point cloud $\vct{x}\in C$ using the k-means method with $k=2$ to generate clusters $C_1$ and $C_2$. \item Calculate the Bayesian information criterion (BIC) for cluster $C$ and for the two segmented models $C_1$ and $C_2$.
-Let the former be $b$ and the latter, $b'$. \item If $b\leq b'$, adopt cluster $C$ before the split. \item If $b>b'$, adopt the split clusters $C_1$ and $C_2$, and return to step (2), setting $C_1\rightarrow C$.
-Then return to step (2) setting $C_2\rightarrow C$. \end{enumerate} In this study, we use X-means clustering to estimate the number and locations of multiple human targets.
-In the conventional approach, the initial point cloud $C$ is generated from radar image $I_\mathrm{P}(t,r,\theta)$ alone, whereas in the next section, we introduce a respiratory-space representation as the point cloud $C$ that contains information on the respiratory characteristics estimated from the complex radar image.
-At time $t$, a point cloud is generated in the $r$-$\theta$ plane from radar image $I_\mathrm{P}(t,r,\theta)$ and clustered using the X-means algorithm.
-The number of targets is then estimated from the number of clusters output by the algorithm, and the target locations are estimated from the coordinates of point $(r, \theta)$ representing each cluster.
-In this study, the centroid of each cluster was used as the point representing the cluster.
-Below, we refer to this clustering process as “conventional 2D clustering.”
+Numerous studies on radar imaging and tracking used clustering algorithms to separate echoes from multiple targets, including human bodies \cite{20,21,22,24,26,25,27,28,29,30,31,32,33,34,35}.
+In this study, we also adopted the x-means clustering algorithm \cite{Pelleg}, which is an extension of the well-known $k$-means algorithm, because the x-means algorithm does not require the number of clusters whereas the $k$-means algorithm does.
+The x-means algorithm is therefore suitable for situations where the number of targets is unknown, as in this study.
+The x-means algorithm includes the following steps \cite{Pelleg}. \begin{enumerate} \item Let cluster $C$ represent all the input data (the point cloud). \item Process the point cloud $\vct{x}\in C$ using the $k$-means method with $k=2$ to generate clusters $C_1$ and $C_2$. \item Calculate the Bayesian information criterion for cluster $C$ and for the two segmented models $C_1$ and $C_2$.
+Let the former criterion be $b$ and the latter be $b'$. \item If $b\leq b'$, adopt cluster $C$ before the split. \item If $b>b'$, adopt the split clusters $C_1$ and $C_2$ and return to step (2), setting $C_1\rightarrow C$.
+Then repeat step (2) setting $C_2\rightarrow C$. \end{enumerate} In the conventional approach, the initial point cloud $C$ is generated from the radar image $I_\mathrm{P}(t,r,\theta)$ alone, whereas in the next section, we introduce a respiratory-space representation as the point cloud $C$ that contains information on the respiratory characteristics estimated from the complex radar image $I_\mathrm{c}(t,r_0,\theta_0)$.
+At time $t$, a point cloud is generated in the $r$-$\theta$ domain from the radar image $I_\mathrm{P}(t,r,\theta)$ and clustered using the x-means algorithm, where the number of targets is obtained from the estimated number of clusters.
+The target locations are estimated from the centroid of each cluster.
+We refer to the clustering method explained in this section as conventional two-dimensional (2D) clustering.

-\subsection{Proposed Respiratory-Space Clustering}
+\subsection{Proposed Respiratory-space Clustering}

-In this section, we propose a new clustering approach, respiratory-space clustering, to separate the radar echoes of multiple human targets and determine the target number and locations.